Freelance Reporter, Media and Misinformation

 - Be curious, thorough, and persistent, with the ability to ferret out information, such as a publication’s ownership or financial backing, through reporting and research.

-- Demonstrate knowledge of local culture, language and media landscape in markets NewsGuard operates in, such as the US, UK, Germany, France, Italy and Canada
+- Demonstrate knowledge of local culture, language and media landscape in markets NewsGuard operates in, such as the US, UK, Germany, France, Italy, Canada and Australia

 - Approach the role in a determinedly apolitical, non-ideological manner.